These Paleo and Whole30 Pulled Pork & Coleslaw lettuce wraps are a healthy and delicious low carb slow cooker meal the whole family will enjoy!

 For the pulled pork:

-Pork Shoulder or Pork Butt: Pork shoulder and pork butt can be used interchangeably in this recipe.
+- Pork Shoulder or Pork Butt: Pork shoulder and pork butt can be used interchangeably in this recipe.
 I use 2-3 lb boneless.
-If you can only get bone in you’ll want to purchase at least 5-6 lb and cut the bones out before cooking.
-You could leave the bones in but you would need to add several hours onto your cooking time.
+If you can only get bone in you'll want to purchase at least 5-6 lb and cut the bones out before cooking.

-Pulled Pork Spice Mix: You will need salt, pepper, garlic powder, onion powder, paprika, mustard powder, dried oregano, dried thyme, cumin and cayenne pepper.
-I know, I know, the spice list is long.
-But y’all it is so good and are most likely pantry staples that you already have in your kitchen.
+- Pulled Pork Spice Mix: You will need salt, pepper, garlic powder, onion powder, paprika, mustard powder, dried oregano, dried thyme, cumin and cayenne pepper. .

-Dijon Mustard: Dijon mustard is a great ingredient in Whole30 complaint meals, but some brands do contain wine which is not compliant.
+- Dijon Mustard: Dijon mustard is a great ingredient in Whole30 complaint meals, but some brands do contain wine which is not compliant.
 Be sure to check those labels.
-I use the Wholefoods 365 brand.
+I like Wholefoods 365 brand or Primal Kitchen's Organic Dijon Mustard.

 For the coleslaw:

-Cabbage: I like buy the 12 oz bags of pre shredded coleslaw just make life easier.
+- Cabbage: I like to buy the 12 oz bags of pre shredded coleslaw just make life easier.
 But you can totally shred. your own cabbage if you prefer.
-You’ll need around 2 cups.
+You'll need around 2 cups.

-Mayonnaise: If you are doing Whole30 make sure to check the labels to see if you mayo is compliant.
+- Mayonnaise: If you are doing Whole30 make sure to check the labels to see if you mayo is compliant.
 A lot of mayonnaise uses soybean oil, which is on the no-no list for Whole30.
-You’ll want one that uses avocado or a light tasting olive oil.
-Alternatively, you can always make your own mayonnaise by blending 1 egg with a cup of light tasting oil and a little lemon juice and salt with an immersion blender.

 Now all of these are suggestions because this pulled pork also great on it's own, or even served over a bed or roasted sweet potatoes.
 The sky's limit!